-Mother also gave history of multiple whitish patch initially over the nape of neck then appeared over different parts of the body.
-For this complaints she got admitted to DMCH and treated accordingly at the age of 1 month.
+Mother also gave the history of multiple whitish patches initially over the nape of the neck then appeared over different parts of the body.
+For this complaints, she got admitted to DMCH and treated accordingly at the age of 1 month.

-The mother was in regular antenatal check up and there was no complications like gestational diabetes mellitus or hypertension.
+The mother was in regular antenatal check up and there were no complications like gestational diabetes mellitus or hypertension.
 The baby is born by normal vaginal delivery at home without any complications at full term.
 There was no history of fever, jaundice, delayed crying or vomiting.
-The baby was in exclusive breast feeding till 6 months of age and later complimentary feeding was added and now she is in regular family diet.
+The baby was in exclusive breastfeeding until 6 months of age and later complementary feeding was added and now she is in the regular family diet.
 The child reached to developmental milestones at the expected age.
 She is immunized as per EPI schedule.
-She is currently taking anti convulsive drugs for her illness named by Syp.
+She is currently taking anti-convulsive drugs for her illness named by Syp.
 Anleptic (Carbamazepine) and Syp.
 Valex (Na Valproate).
-There was no history of maternal illness during her pregnancy, no history of taking offending drugs, or no previous abortions or still birth.
+There was no history of maternal illness during her pregnancy, no history of taking offending drugs, or no previous abortions or stillbirth.
 The drinks boiled water, lives in a paka house, use sanitary latrine.
 Other family members are healthy.

 On examination the baby is conscious, not convulsive, vital parameters are HR-98/min, RR-26/min, Temp-99*F, not anaemic or cyanosed.
 BCG Mark is present on the left arm.
 Anthropometric measurements are within normal limits.
 Examination of ear nose throat reveals no abnormality.

-On skin survey reveals 18 – 20 hypopigmented patch of variable size and shape over different parts of the body such as forehead, trunk, nape of neck, back of the chest, thigh etc but absent in axilla, inguinal region or lumbosacral region.
+On skin, survey reveals 18 – 20 hypopigmented patch of variable size and shape over different parts of the body such as the forehead, trunk, nape of the neck, back of the chest, thigh etc but absent in axilla, inguinal region or lumbosacral region.
 Fundoscopy was not done.

-On nervous system examination the baby is well alert, conscious, higher psychic functions are intact, cranial nervous system examination reveals no abnormality, motor functions are normal, planter is flexor bilaterally, reflex normal on both side, sensory functions are intact.
+On nervous system examination, the baby is well alert, conscious, higher psychic functions are intact, cranial nervous system examination reveals no abnormality, motor functions are normal, the planter is flexor bilaterally, reflex normal on both sides, sensory functions are intact.
 There are no signs of meningeal irritation.
-Other system examinations reveals no abnormality.
+Other system examinations reveal no abnormality.